-Looking out from our living room window was the ever-present vision of life on the other side; where the sun shone, and life appeared to be happening.
+Looking out from our living room window was the ever-present vision of life on the other side; where the sun shone, boats dominated the landscape, and life appeared to be happening.

 It didn’t matter if it was raining or sunny; color and contrast always appeared to dance off the portrait out my window.

 Sailboat masts swaying against the sky, as the ebb and flow of the river rocked their sometimes, massive hull.

 Fancy cars parked and emptied with a buzz of laughter and chatter.

 People entered the marina to enjoy their ‘extra’ things of life, while I sat wondering what it must be like to belong … over there.

 Sometimes I would meander across the road to the other side to get a closer look.
 I wanted to see what it felt like, if only for a moment to belong there.

 It felt vibrant and full of possibilities.
 All though, as soon as I spun around, feeling lifted up, my home came into view.